Louisville Zoo: History

 The Louisville Zoo opened on May 1, 1969, with 250 animals on exhibit.
 The zoo was built on land acquired by the City of Louisville in the 1960s from the estate of Ben Collins.
 Much of the initial funding was donated by local philanthropist James Graham Brown.

 Opening Day in 1969 mostly had exhibits with four-legged animals such as elephants and giraffes.
 The zoo also offered a train to take zoo visitors past several exhibits; this attraction operated until 2019, and the trains were ultimately sold in 2021.
 Opening Day had some criticism from the general public as a lack of shade was evident throughout the zoo.
 Over time, tree growth has reduced the problem.

 In 1997, a fully restored Philadelphia Toboggan Company (PTC #49) carousel was added as an attraction.
 In May 2007, Glacier Run Splash Park, a children's water playground with 42 water-spray features, opened at the zoo.
 The splash park was the first phase of the Glacier Run area to open, which features polar bear exhibits modeled after the town of Churchill, Manitoba, Canada.
 The Splash Park closed in 2022 due to reconstruction of the drainage mat and reopened in April 2023.

 Exhibits

 The Louisville Zoo has eight large exhibits: The Islands, Africa, Glacier Run, Australia, South America, HerpAquarium, Gorilla Forest, and the Cats of the Americas exhibit.

 Gorilla Forest

 The zoo was awarded the 2003 Association of Zoos and Aquariums Exhibit Award for its 4 acre exhibit "Gorilla Forest".
-The exhibit currently houses a troop of eight western lowland gorillas, and a pygmy hippopotamus.
-Inside the circular Gorilla Sanctuary, visitors are separated only by glass and can get nose-to-nose with the gorillas.
+The exhibit currently houses a troop of nine western lowland gorillas, and two pygmy hippopotamuses.
+Inside the circular Gorilla Sanctuary, visitors are separated only by glass and can interact with the gorillas.

 Several different outdoor vantage points are available from which to see the gorillas playing and relaxing.
-In October 2022, one female gorilla named Helen died, and at the time of her death she was the second oldest gorilla in history being born in Cameroon in 1958.
+In October 2022, one female gorilla named Helen died, and at the time of her death, she was the second-oldest gorilla in history, being born in Cameroon in 1958.
 She was also known as the "Grand Dame" of the gorilla world.